mikeoverbay/TankExporter/README.md

 ## Version 63:
 Tank Exporter will now copy and convert the textures of new models that have been added to the Turret or Tank components.
-Updated Help pages with this new information.
+The Visuals will automatically be edited so the paths are changed to match the folder and name of the new textures Updated Help pages with this new information.

 ## Version 62: